nsilvestri/cpp-raytracer/README.md

-# cpp-raytracer: a simple C++ raytracer
+# cpp-raytracer: a simple C++ ray tracer

-This program is an object-oriented Ray Tracer written in C++ with SDL2.
+This program is an object-oriented ray tracer written in C++ with SDL2.
 It can parse simple scenes made of spheres, planes, and point lights from a file and render them, with associated colors in ambient, diffuse, and specular, as well as Blinn-Phong shading.

 ## Installation